Blessed is the man to whom God does not impute iniquity, in whose spirit there is no deceit. Psalm 32:2

 13 Therefore I set guards in the lowest parts of the space behind the wall, in the open places.
 I set the people by family groups with their swords, their spears, and their bows.
 14 I looked, and rose up, and said to the nobles, to the rulers, and to the rest of the people, “Don’t be afraid of them!
 Remember the Lord, who is great and awesome, and fight for your brothers, your sons, your daughters, your wives, and your houses.”

 15 When our enemies heard that it was known to us, and God had brought their counsel to nothing, all of us returned to the wall, everyone to his work.
-16 From that time forth, half of my servants did the work, and half of them held the spears, the shields, the bows, and the coats of mail; and the rulers were behind all the house of Judah.
+16 From that time forth, half of my servants did the work, and half of them held the spears, the shields, the bows, and the coats of mail; and the rulers stood behind all the people of Judah.
 17 Those who built the wall, and those who bore burdens loaded themselves; everyone with one of his hands did the work, and with the other held his weapon.
 18 Among the builders, everyone wore his sword at his side, and so built.
 He who sounded the trumpet was by me.
-19 I said to the nobles, and to the rulers and to the rest of the people, “The work is great and large, and we are separated on the wall, far from one another.
+19 I said to the nobles and to the rulers and to the rest of the people, “The work is extensive and spread out, and we are separated on the wall, far from one another.
 20 Wherever you hear the sound of the trumpet, rally there to us.
 Our God will fight for us.”

 21 So we did the work.
 Half of the people held the spears from the rising of the morning until the stars appeared.
 22 Likewise at the same time I said to the people, “Let everyone with his servant lodge within Jerusalem, that in the night they may be a guard to us, and may labor in the day.”
 23 So neither I, nor my brothers, nor my servants, nor the men of the guard who followed me, none of us took off our clothes.
 Everyone took his weapon to the water.